"Heavy" Startups

 Four Flaws of Tech Commercialization

 Guy thinks there are four flaws.
 He is right that "it's not easy to productize technology and start a company".
 The hard part is understanding the customer need.
 And he is right that patents (and technology) don't make people buy products.
-They buy products to get jobs done, and it is the job that is the most important part of commercialization.
+They buy products to get jobs done, and it is the job-to-be-done that is the most important part of commercialization.
 Failure to understand the job is the reason technology commercialization fails.

 Innovation Lessons From The 1930s